pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

-Almost two years ago, FORCE[11]{.oldstyle} received a grant to try to answer the question, _are we ready to define the Scholarly Commons?_ I was invited to be on the steering committee of a working group around this program, and we held two (and a half) workshops to try to gather consensus on this topic with the hopes of answering this question in the affirmative.
+Almost two years ago, FORCE[11]{.oldstyle} received a grant to try to answer the question, _are we ready to define the Scholarly Commons?_ I was invited to be on the steering committee of a working group around this program, and to date we have held four workshops in various parts of the world to try to gather consensus on this topic with the hopes of answering this question in the affirmative.
 Our intention was to design a new system of scholarly communication from scratch as a system explicitly designed for machine-based access and networked scholarship.
 But perhaps out of fear that few would adopt a new system of scholarly communication if it looked too different from our current system, we have yet to approach some fundamental questions and define what it is that we're really talking about.
 Perhaps because there is [so much at stake here][f11 discussion] and so many ways to do things wrong, it is tempting to avoid risk and leave the responsibility on others to figure out the details.
 But then we run the risk of not achieving what we could have achieved, and all our work ending up insignificant and unhelpful in answering the really important questions of how to actually do this.

 It is with the hope that we can stir up the discussion that I am announcing here a series of vignettes, to prompt the many fundamental discussions that